 Terms and Conditions

-- Fees are due in full by your child’s second lesson.
+- Fees are set each term and are outlined in your welcome letter or end of term information pack.
+All new students have a one off Art pack when commencing and enrollment with Little Picasso’s.
+This fee covers the art pack and enrolment administration.
+On occasion, additional fees may be charged when services are outsourced, clay firing fee or exhibition fee.
+You may opt out of these additional fees and the service will not be provided.
+Fees are due in full by your child’s second lesson.
 Students with unpaid fees will not be able to attend further lessons.
 Outstanding payment will receive a late fee plus an additional fee of 20% is we send the collection of outstanding fees to a collection agency.

 - Missed lessons cannot be made up unless negotiated well prior to the student’s absence.
 A maximum of 2 missed lessons can be made up by negotiation in a term.
 Missed lessons cannot be made up in another term.

 - There is no discount or reduction in fees for missed classes.
 Please understand that classes are carefully planned to suit student skill and extension.

 - Class numbers are set & additional students for makeup classes must not exceed set class numbers.
 Lessons are sequential with materials prepared especially on the day.

 - No refund will be issued on term fees once the term has commenced.

 - Paid fees or deposit cannot be transferred to another term

 - Deposits to hold a place in the class are non refundable once the term commences but are essential to ensure place in class is not for forted.

 - Only enrolled children* are permitted to attend the class, unfortunately we cannot accommodate friends or family to join in, watch or stay during lesson time.